CLEO-SPA/inc-cleo-spa/setup/BUILD.md

 ## Using the Build Script Manually

-You can also run the build script manually to create executables for your current platform:
+You can build the installer manually to create executables for your current platform:

+### Standard Installer Build (Recommended)

 ```bash
 # Navigate to the setup directory